Frequently Asked Questions

-The Holland & Sherry ‘Classic Worsteds’ collection is a suitable bunch.
-13oz hard-wearing wool.
+The H. Lesser 13oz bunch would be suitable but it’s on the heavy side.
 If you are looking for a lightweight suit then anything with mohair would be best.
 Mohair as a fibre is harder wearing than wool but is not generally found in heavy weight fabrics.
-The ‘English Mohairs’ collection would definitely be appropriate.
+The ‘Luxury Mohairs’ collection would definitely be appropriate.

 What makes a suit look worn out?

 Take a close look at the suits in your wardrobe.
 Do they still have a shape or do they hang like an old sack?
 Are they starting to go shiny or threadbare in certain places?